nathaneltitane/gutengrab/README.md

 - Download EPUB books directly
 - Batch download using all to fetch every result from your last query
 - Interactive TUI with colorized feedback (uses frobulator)

 ---

-### Dependencies

-The script automatically installs and manages what it needs:

-- curl
-- jq
-- frobulator (auto-downloaded to ~/.local/bin/frobulator if missing)

----